isaaclimlim/PLP-Group-16-Train-Station-Database-System-Project/README.md

 Run SQL queries to ensure the database functions as expected.
 Usage
 Use the database schema to run queries for train station operations.
-Customize the database for integration with a front-end or back-end application.
-Generate reports using SQL queries or analytics tools.

 Group Members
 Name	Role
 Monicah Wamuhu	Group Leader